 Even when sales and marketing are successfully aligned, the decision to hand off must happen at some point.
 Knowing how SQLs and MQLs differ will help you develop a more precise idea of when that should happen.

-A marketing-qualified lead has shown interest in the product/service and has been identified by marketing as a lead that could become a customer if nurtured properly.
+Marketing qualified leads have shown interest in the product/service and have been identified by marketing as a lead that could become a customer if nurtured properly.
 Once they are ready to speak to someone on the sales team, they become SQLs.

 MQLs have expressed intent to buy and are deemed a good fit for the solution you’re selling.
 It is marketing’s job to make the initial determinations as to whether they might qualify as a good fit.
 In many cases, they’ve already shown interest by clicking on a CTA, asking for more information, or scheduling a call.

 Sales qualified leads have been researched and vetted by your marketing team.
 They are ready to speak to sales.
 So while SQLs exist without having been MQLs first, most leads require a bit of support before they’re ready to talk to sales.

 Along the buyer journey, marketing informs, supports, and qualifies the lead.
 Throughout the process, sales and marketing should work together to decide what specific actions or behaviors should trigger a handoff, so in that sense, neither owns a customer or any particular phase.
 Still, every company is a little different in this regard.